PROJECT: PRIVATE: WATER FOR RESILIENT LANDSCAPESWater-smart Forest and Landscape Restoration Tool

 Beta-version of the W-FLR Tool Handbook available now

 These are Beta-versions of both the Handbook and the Practical Tasks Manager.
-Final versions will be released after completion of pilot tests in the spring of 2024.
+Final versions will be released after completion of pilot tests in December 2024.

 Download Beta-version of the W-FLR Tool Handbook